wlouie1/MSKCCPersonalizedMedicineChallenge/README.md

 ```python
 python -m SimpleHTTPServer
 ```
-And then open up http://localhost:8000/ in a browser such as Chrome.
+And then open up http://localhost:8000/ in a browser.
 Note that the page may take a few minutes to fully load.

 ## Dependencies
 Python 2.7.13